 The original Gio Ponti-designed building has stayed whole.
 The connecting corridor between the Martin Building towers and the south structure, called Silber Hall, has been partially rebuilt in order to connect to the new Sie Welcome Center, and support the build-out of the lower level, improving natural light.

 Was anything demolished during construction?

-The south structure, which housed the old restaurant and served as the entrance to the main building, was removed to make way for the Sie Welcome Center that will house The Ponti, a new full-service restaurant, Café Gio, a new quick-service café, an events space and a ticketing desk.
+The south structure, which housed the old restaurant and served as the entrance to the main building, was removed to make way for the Sie Welcome Center that house The Ponti, a new full-service restaurant, Café Gio, a new quick-service café, an events space and a ticketing desk.

 What will the Sie Welcome Center add to the museum?

 The Sie Welcome Center includes 50,000 square feet on three levels, unifying the campus.
 Upon opening, this significant addition will feature visitor-centric amenities including a restaurant, quick-service café and improved wayfinding, along with dynamic and flexible program spaces and a state-of-the-art event space.
 The new space also includes expanded art storage and a purpose-built conservation lab.